 - information on Mr. Nosbusch's total compensation compared to the total compensation of CEOs of the Major Companies in the Survey Providers compensation databases, using regression analyses developed by the Survey Providers based on our sales.
 For long-term incentives the results of the Towers Watson database were used for conducting the comparison.
 The data showed that Mr. Nosbusch's total compensation and long-term incentives compensation are consistent with our compensation philosophy and are largely based on performance; - internal comparisons with the other named executive officers.
 Mr. Nosbusch's pay relative to the other named executive officers is in line with the survey data of CEOs to other named executive officers of the Major Companies in the Survey Providers database using the regression analyses developed by the Survey Providers based on our sales.
-Mr. Nosbusch's pay is higher than the other named executive officers due to his greater level of responsibility and accountability, as well as the market practices that follow a similar pattern;

-- historical information regarding Mr. Nosbusch's long-term compensation opportunities.
+Mr. Nosbusch's pay is higher than the other named executive officers due to his greater level of responsibility and accountability, as well as the market practices that follow a similar pattern; - historical information regarding Mr. Nosbusch's long-term compensation opportunities.
 This information indicated that Mr. Nosbusch's long-term compensation opportunities have yielded significant realized and unrealized value for Mr. Nosbusch, particularly with respect to equity awards.
-The value reflects Mr. Nosbusch's long service to the Corporation, the fact that he has held his equity awards rather than cashing them in, and most importantly, the value of his equity awards has varied along with the returns to our shareowners.
+The value reflects Mr. Nosbusch's long service to the Company, the fact that he has held significant portions of his equity awards rather than cashing them in, and most importantly, the value of his equity awards has varied along with the returns to our shareowners.
 We believe this is in line with the creation of shareowner value objective of our pay-for-performance philosophy; and - Mr. Nosbusch's past and expected future contributions to our long-term performance.
 The Committee believes that he has contributed significantly to our growth and profitability over time, and is expected to continue to contribute to our success for the benefit of shareowners, customers and other stakeholders.
-Based on his contribution, expected future performance and position relative to annual cash compensation, the Committee determined that it was appropriate to increase the weighting of long-term incentives in Mr. Nosbusch's Total Direct Compensation.

-The grant date fair value of these awards to Mr. Nosbusch in fiscal 2012 was \$4,783,402, which was consistent with the grant date fair value of equity awards granted to Mr. Nosbusch in fiscal 2011.
+The grant date fair value of these awards to Mr. Nosbusch in fiscal 2013 was \$3,942,696, which was 18% lower than the grant date fair value of equity awards granted to Mr. Nosbusch in fiscal 2012.
 These amounts were determined using the valuation method described in the Grants of Plan-Based Awards Table.

-The following line graph compares the cumulative total shareowner return on our common stock against the cumulative total return of the S&P 500 Index for the period of five years from October 1, 2007 to September 30, 2012, assuming in each case a fixed investment of \$100 at the respective closing prices on September 30, 2007 and reinvestment of all dividends.
+The following line graph compares the cumulative total shareowner return on our common stock against the cumulative total return of the S&P 500 Index for the period of five years from October 1, 2008 to September 30, 2013, assuming in each case a fixed investment of \$100 at the respective closing prices on September 30, 2008 and reinvestment of all dividends.
 Our cumulative 5-year performance outpaced the S&P 500.